copperwater/xNetHack/doc/xnh-changelog-10.0.md

   automatically know the beatitude of the food items they produce.
 - Non-cursed charging methods identify the charge count on the item they charged.
+- Copper items are now colored orange, to better distinguish them from gold items.

 ### Architectural changes